 How Much Compensation Can I Claim For An Accident On a Building Site?

-It does not matter if you are a direct employee of the construction company, a subcontractor, or a member of the public; if you have suffered an injury as result of an accident on a building site you could receive compensation as part of a personal injury claim.
-This guide is designed to provide you with the information and context needed to make such a claim.
+It does not matter if you are a direct employee of the construction company, a subcontractor, or a member of the public; if you have suffered an injury as a result of an accident on a building site, you could receive compensation as part of a personal injury claim.
+This guide is designed to provide you with the information and context needed to make such a building site accident compensation claim.

 Select a section: